Skip to main content

 ARCO Inter/national Tour

 East coast and Brit neurotypicals, get set to have your assumptions challenged!
-ARCO is touring inter/nationally.
-Venues to be announced as embargoes lift.
+ARCO is touring inter/nationally!

 “Who here hasn’t been rejected?” asks Adam Kelly, creator of ARCO.
 “This is my story of endurance, learning, adaptation, and optimism.
 Everyone can identify with it and have some fun at the same time.”

-In 2023, WAYTCo is touring Adam’s award-winning show about living with autism to audiences in Melbourne, Adelaide and [EMBARGOED].
+In 2023, WAYTCo is touring Adam’s award-winning show about living with autism to audiences in Melbourne, Adelaide and Kingston upon Thames, UK.

 Smiling, Adam Kelly, the star of the show, gives audience members a high five